 EDUCATION AND PREVENTION

-PRE-CLEARANCE OF NEW MEMBER EDUCATION ACTIVITIES
+PRE-CLEARANCE OF MEMBER EDUCATION ACTIVITIES

-All new member education programs must be approved in advance by the appropriate department responsible for overseeing the organization, group or team involved.
+All member education programs must be approved in advance by the appropriate department responsible for overseeing the organization, group or team involved.
 In deciding whether to approve the program, the department will consider whether the proposed activity constitutes hazing as defined above and also whether the activity is likely to produce or would be perceived by a reasonable person as likely to produce mental or physical discomfort, stress, embarrassment, harassment, or ridicule.
-Organizations, groups and teams may not engage in any new member activities that have not been approved by the responsible department.
+Organizations, groups and teams may not engage in any member activities that have not been approved by the responsible department.

 SAFETY AND SECURITY WALK-THROUGHS

-To promote student safety throughout the year, Safety and Security will conduct unscheduled and unannounced walk-throughs, similar to those currently conducted under the SEMP policy.
+To promote student safety throughout the year, Safety and Security will conduct unscheduled and unannounced walk-throughs, similar to those currently conducted under the AMP policy.
 Random walk-throughs will follow existing protocols, but will be unscheduled and unannounced.

 These walk-throughs will cover common spaces in all Dartmouth residential buildings, including residence halls, affinity houses and fraternities and sororities.
 Private rooms will not be subject to walk-throughs, consistent with current practice, and student guides will accompany officers at walk-throughs conducted in fraternities and sororities whenever possible.
 Random walk-throughs of common residential spaces will occur several times a week across the campus, throughout the year.